t3rn/t3rn/docs/main/docs/executor/become-an-executor/gui-setup.md

 ### Log Level

-Set your preferred log level - Debug, Warn, Info, or Trace.
+Set your preferred log level - Debug or Info.

+**Debug:** Contains messages primarily useful for developers to debug issues.
+These messages provide detailed information about the internal state and operations of the system.

+**Info:** Provides general information about the processes running in the system.
+These messages offer insights into the regular operation and workflow, without the detailed level needed for debugging.

 ### Start